Complex and Adaptive Dynamical Systems: A Primer: Exercises

-See Huepe and Aldana-Gonz\'alez~(2002) and additional hints in the solutions section. \item {\sc Bond Percolation}\\ Consider a finite $L\times L$ two dimensional square lattice.
-Write a code which generates a graph by adding with probability $p\in[0,1]$ nearest-neighbor edges.
-Try to develop an algorithm searching for a non-interrupted path of bonds from one edge to the opposite edge, you might consult web resources.
-Try to determine the critical $p_c$, for $p>p_c$, a percolating path should be present with probability one for very large systems $L$. \end{list}
+3pt See Huepe and Aldana-Gonz\'alez~(2002) and additional hints in the solutions section. \end{list} \begin{list}{} \item Consider a finite $L\times L$ two-dimensional square lattice.
+Write a code that generates a graph by adding with probability $p\in[0,1]$ nearest-neighbor edges.
+Try to develop an algorithm searching for a non-interrupted path of bonds from one edge to the opposite edge; you might consult web resources.
+Try to determine the critical $p_c$, for $p>p_c$, a percolating path should be present with probability 1 for very large systems $L$. \end{list}

 \refer#1#2#3#4#5#6{\item{\frenchspacing\sc#1} #2 #3 {\it \frenchspacing#4} {\bf#5}, #6.} \bookref#1#2#3#4{\item{\frenchspacing\sc#1} #2 #4.}